-You can use them in a variety of amazing meals.
-This includes sloppy joes, chili mac and cheese, and Mexican soup to name a few.
+That includes sloppy joes, chili mac and cheese, and Mexican soup, to name a few.

-Move over cannellini and pinto beans, kidney beans are the new star of the show.
+Move over cannellini and pinto beans, these kidney beans recipes are here to stay.

 Kidney beans are your new secret weapon to making the ultimate chili.
 And this recipe is full of them.

 Other ingredients you’ll need are browned beef, garlic, yellow onion, canned tomatoes, jalapenos, and a ton of spice.